lastcoolnameleft/workshops/microservices/questionaire.md

 ## Application Codebase

-* What OS is your application deployed on?
+* What OS does the service run on?
 * How do user's interact with the application?  (e.g. Browser, RDC, Run on Desktop, etc.)
 * How are you storing your code?
   * e.g. VSTS, TFS, GitLab, etc.